The Bankrate promise

 Be on the lookout for extra or inflated fees.
 That’s why it’s important to compare at least two, and ideally three, lenders, so you’ll have a sense of what’s considered standard versus excessive.

-Like the interest rate and APR, closings costs are itemized on your loan estimate — but on this document, they’re only estimates, not final numbers.
+Like the interest rate and APR, closing costs are itemized on your loan estimate — but on this document, they’re only estimates, not final numbers.

 Once you know the exact costs for your situation, you can start comparing other important factors.
 For example, you might ask:

 - Does the lender participate in any first-time homebuyer programs?

 - Will the lender work with you if your credit isn’t up to par?